sematext/sematext-logsene-ios/README.md

 LLogEvent(["event": "level_completed", "message": "Level 3 completed", "value": "3"])
 ```

-To visualize the collected data, you would use the [integrated Kibana dashboard][hosted-kibana].
+To visualize the collected data use [Sematext dashboards](https://sematext.com/docs/dashboards/).

 If you don't see the events in the dashboard immediately, note that this library sends data in batches to preserve the battery (every 60s), or if there are more than 10 messages queued up.
 Messages are saved while the device is offline, so you don't have to worry about losing any data.